What are ingrown

 If your toe becomes infected, symptoms may

 - overgrowth of skin around the toe

 Your doctor will most likely be able to

 diagnose your toe with a physical exam.
 If your toe seems infected, you might

-need an X-ray.
-This can show how deep the nail is.
-An X-ray may also be taken
+need an X-ray to show how deep the nail is.
+An X-ray can also reveal if:

 normally be treated at home.
-However, if the toenail has pierced the skin or
+However, if your toenail has pierced the skin, or

-there is any sign of infection, it is a good idea to seek medical treatment.
+there is any sign of infection, seek medical treatment.
+Signs of infection